 Introduction

-As an educator who has spent the last ten years working closely with rural communities and agricultural development, I've witnessed first-hand the transformative potential of collective action among farmers.
+As an educator who has spent the last ten years working closely with rural communities and agricultural development, I have witnessed first-hand the transformative potential of collective action among farmers.
 The agricultural sector, particularly in developing economies, faces a myriad of challenges ranging from fragmented landholdings and limited access to markets to inadequate infrastructure and information asymmetry.
 In this complex landscape, Farmer Producer Organizations (FPOs) have emerged as a beacon of hope, offering a structured platform for farmers to aggregate their produce, access inputs, share knowledge, and collectively bargain for better prices.
 Producers organizations have been recognized as the most important formal organizations for small and marginal farmers to attain market competitiveness (Venkatesan, 2017).
 These organizations are not merely economic entities; they are catalysts for social change, empowering farmers and strengthening the fabric of rural communities.
 The concept of FPOs is rooted in the idea of empowering primary producers by enabling them to leverage economies of scale and enhance their bargaining power in the value chain.
 Crop planning, technological integration, input supply, and primary marketing were the main concerns that FPOs addressed (Verma, 2017).
 By bringing farmers together, FPOs facilitate access to better technology, credit, and markets, ultimately leading to improved livelihoods and sustainable agricultural practices.
 However, the success and sustainability of any such initiative hinge critically on the acceptance and active participation of the farmers themselves.
 Their attitudes, perceptions, and willingness to engage are paramount.
 This research endeavours to delve into the attitudes of farmers towards FPOs, recognizing that a deeper understanding of their perspectives is crucial for the effective design and implementation of FPO-centric development programs.
 Since attitude is a crucial element for improved involvement and the success of any new organizational setup, it has become imperative to investigate farmers' attitudes regarding the Farmer Producer Organization (FPO) (Yeragorla et al., 2021).

 Research Methodology